vsoch/learning-rust/README.md

 # Learning Rust!

 I found an old repository with [homeworks](https://github.com/cis198-2016s) and it looks like a great way to learn!
-I'll also add some random Advent of Code Problems here.
+I'll also add some random tasks.

 To creat a new project: